-The restoration and revitalization of the Newport Opera House Theater and Performing Arts Center will bring year-round performing arts to downtown Newport – dance, music, theater, comedy, speakers, education, children’s matinees and much more – and restore an architectural treasure in historic Washington Square.
+The restoration and revitalization of the Newport Opera House Theater & Performing Arts Center will bring year-round performing arts to downtown Newport – dance, music, theater, comedy, speakers, educational programming and much more – and restore an architectural treasure in historic Washington Square.
 It will bring year-round jobs and renewed vitality to our community’s historic downtown.

 Most importantly, it will have an enormously positive impact upon Newport and the region by serving as an economic driver, an educational catalyst, and cultural asset to our city and the region.